sergeneren/Volumetric-Path-Tracer/README.md

 ![toolchain](https://github.com/sergeneren/Volumetric-Path-Tracer/blob/master/img/toolchain.JPG)

-* Configure with these options and if you would like to render procedural sky sampling textures to a folder before rendering mark the "RENDER_ENV_TEXTURES" option
+* Configure with these options.
+If you would like to render procedural sky sampling textures to a folder before rendering, mark the "RENDER_ENV_TEXTURES" option

 ![render_textures](https://github.com/sergeneren/Volumetric-Path-Tracer/blob/master/img/render_textures.JPG)

 * Generate and open the VS file.
-Build VPT with "Release" configuration.
-This will create a "VPT" folder under build directory and vpt.exe and necessary binaries will be placed here.
+Build VPT in "Release" configuration.
+This will create a "VPT" folder under build directory and vpt.exe.
+Necessary binaries will be placed here.

 **note:** Currently only windows GVDB libraries (VS 2017, VC 14) are distributed with the repo.
 If you wish to use the repo under Linux or Mac please see [GVDB](https://github.com/NVIDIA/gvdb-voxels) and compile the necessary binaries to be used with the renderer.

 ### Usage

-VPT has two command lines arguments.
-A vdb file name should be given as first argument a second optional environment texture argument can also be given for skymap.
+VPT has two command line arguments: A vdb file name as first argument, and a second optional environment texture.
 If you wish to use an environment map with VPT just specify the hdri in command line, for example "vpt.exe ../../../assets/dragon.vdb ../../../assets/Barce_Rooftop_C_3k.hdr".
 Some maps are provided under assets directory and they are provided by [sIbl Archive](http://www.hdrlabs.com/sibl/archive.html) and [HDRI Skies](https://hdri-skies.com/).

-The open vdb files to be used is also under assets and can be specified by changing the relative code in main.cpp file.
-Disney Moana clouds with a slight modification for VPT are provided under assets directory.

 [The Moana Cloud datasets](https://www.technology.disneyanimation.com/clouds) are Copyright 2017 Disney Enterprises, Inc. and are licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
 A copy of this license is available at http://creativecommons.org/licenses/by-sa/3.0/.